exercism/go/exercises/concept/vehicle-purchase/.docs/hints.md

 ## 3. Calculate an estimation for the price of a used vehicle

-- Start with determining the percentage based on the age of the vehicle.
+- Start with determining the percentage of the original price based on the age of the vehicle.
 Save it in a helper variable.
 Use an [if-else if-else statement][if-statement] as mentioned in the instructions.
 - In the two if conditions use [comparison operators][comparison-operators] to compare the age of the car to the threshold values.
 - To calculate the result, apply the percentage to the original price.
 For example `30% of x` can be calculated by dividing `30` by `100` and multiplying with `x`.